 The second setting is motivated by classification problems.
 In $k$-nearest neighbor classifiers the sites in $S$ all have a label, and the label of some query point $q$ is predicted based on the labels of the $k$ sites nearest to $q$~\cite{cover1967nearest}.
-When this label turns out to be sufficiently accurate, it is then customary to then extend the data set by adding $q$ to $S$.
+When this label turns out to be sufficiently accurate, it is customary to then extend the data set by adding $q$ to $S$.
 Hence, this naturally leads to the question whether there is an insertion-only data structure that can efficiently answer $k$-nearest neighbor queries.

-\subparagraph{The static problem.} If the set of sites $S$ is static, and $k$ is known a-priori, one option is to build the (geodesic) $k^\mathrm{th}$-order Voronoi diagram of $S$~\cite{Liu13}.
+\subparagraph{The static problem.} If the set of sites $S$ is static, and $k$ is known a priori, one option is to build the (geodesic) $k^\mathrm{th}$-order Voronoi diagram of $S$~\cite{Liu13}.
 This yields very fast $O(\log (n+m) + k)$ query times, where $m$ is the complexity of the domain $\P$, however it is costly in space, as even in a simple polygon the diagram has size $O(k(n-k) + km)$.
-Moreover, $k$ needs to be known a-priori.
+Moreover, $k$ needs to be known a priori.
 In the scenario where the domain is the Euclidean plane, much more space efficient solutions have been developed.
 There is an optimal linear space data structure achieving $O(\log n + k)$ query time after $O(n\log n)$ deterministic preprocessing time~\cite{Afshani09,Chan16}.
-Very recently, Liu showed how to achieve the same query time for general constant-complexity distance functions for arbitrary sites in $\R^2$, using $O(n\log\log n)$ space \cite{Liu20} and roughly $O(n\log^4 n)$ expected preprocessing time (the exact bound depends on the algebraic degree of the functions).
+Very recently, Liu showed how to achieve the same query and expected preprocessing time for general constant-complexity distance functions for arbitrary sites in $\R^2$, using $O(n\log\log n)$ space \cite{LiuJournal}.
 In case $\P$ is a simple polygon with $m$ vertices, the problem has not explicitly been studied.
 The only known solution using less space than just storing the $k^\mathrm{th}$-order Voronoi diagram is the fully dynamic $1$-NN structure of Agarwal \etal~\cite{Staals18}.
 It uses $O(n\log^3 n\log m + m)$ space, and answers queries in $O(k\polylog(n+m))$ time (by deleting and reinserting the $k$-closest sites to answer a query).